rxdhikx/bin/README.md

 # bin

 This is a collection of scripts that I use to automate my workflow.
-I have written these scripts to make my life easier and I hope they can help you too.
+I wrote them to make my life easier, and I hope they can help you, too.

 ## Quick Start